-The currency risk of the Group arises mainly from cash and cash equivalents, other receivables, security borrowing margin, financial assets at fair value through profit or loss, financial assets at fair value through other comprehensive income, customers' margin account, short-term borrowings, futures traders' equity, and securities lending refundable deposits, which are denominated in foreign currencies.
+The currency risk of the Group arises mainly from cash and cash equivalents, other receivables, security borrowing margin, financial assets at fair value through profit or loss, financial assets at fair value through other comprehensive income, amortized cost of a financial asset, customers' margin account, short-term borrowings, futures traders' equity, and securities lending refundable deposits, which are denominated in foreign currencies.
 Currency exchange gains or losses occur when translating the foreign currency assets to NTD assets.
-For the years ended December 31, 2021 and 2020, given other factors remain constantly, if the relevant foreign currencies, when compared with the NTD, had appreciates or depreciates by 5%, the net income and other comprehensive income will change as follows:
+For the years ended December 31, 2022 and 2021, given other factors remain constantly, if the relevant foreign currencies, when compared with the NTD, had appreciates or depreciates by 5%, the net income and other comprehensive income will change as follows:

-For the years ende 202 For the years ended December 31, 2020 Appreciated 5% Depreciated 5% Appreciated 5% Depreciated 5% Net income (537,609) 537,609 (575,927) 575,927 Other comprehensive income 493,972 (493,972) 640,346 (640,346)
+For the years ende 202 • ars ended December 31, 2021 Appreciated 5% Depreciated 5% Appreciated 5% Depreciated 5% Net income (360,016) 360,016 (537,609) 537,609 Other comprehensive income 282,950 (282,950) 493,972 (493,972)